meditationstuff/protocol_1/index.md

 Mark L  7:50 PM
 So I’m going to call the muscle tension done**, at least there’s no big twists/pressures left in the system, muscle-y or otherwise. **What’s left is sort of fractal cleanup.
-There’s alllllmost nothing “meditation-y” left to do, in general (phenomenologically, metaphysically…).
+There’s alllllmost nothing “meditation-y” left to do, in general (phenomenologically, metaphysically[, deep childhood/prenatal refactoring]…).
 More and more things feel like “post-meditation,” which is maybe “embodied thinking.”
 That said, I’m guessing probably a couple more small-medium size “shifts” at some point (like more Ingram-style centerlessness or agencylessness or smthg).
 What’s next I guess is continued improvements in physical/social grace and like “life planning”/“embodied action” stuff.
 Post-meditation is meditation, no end in sight!
 But more interleaved with everything else (noodling, de-stressing, planning, writing, learning, integrating, “thinking”).  (edited)